Imaginary friend: Positive psychology

-The article, "Pretend play and positive psychology: Natural companions" defined many great tools that are seen in children who engage pretend play.
+The article "Pretend play and positive psychology: Natural companions" defined many great tools that are seen in children who engage pretend play.
 These five areas include creativity, coping, emotion regulation, empathy/emotional understanding and hope.
 Hope seems to be the underlying tool children use in motivation.
 Children become more motivated when they believe in themselves, therefore children will not be discouraged to come up with different ways of thinking because they will have confidence.
 Imaginary companionship displays immense creativity helping them to develop their social skills and creativity is frequently discussed term amongst positive psychology.

 An imaginary companion can be considered the product of the child's creativity whereas the communication between the imaginary friend and the child is considered to be the process.

 Adolescence

 "Imaginary companions in adolescence: sign of a deficient or positive development?" explores the extent to which adolescents create imaginary companions.
 The researchers explored the prevalence of imaginary companions in adolescence by investigating the diaries of adolescents age 12-17.
 In addition they looked at the characteristics of these imaginary companions and did a content analysis of the data obtained in the diaries.
 There were three hypotheses tested: (1) the deficit hypothesis, (2) the giftedness hypothesis, (3) the egocentrism hypothesis.
 The results of their study concluded that creative and socially competent adolescents with great coping skills were particularly prone to the creation of these imaginary friends.
 These findings did not support the deficit hypothesis or egocentrism hypothesis, further suggesting that these imaginary companions were not created with the aim to replace or substitute a real-life family member or friend, but they simply created another "very special friend".
-This is surprising because it is usually assumed that children who create imaginary companions have deficits of some sort, and in addition for an adolescent to have an imaginary companion is unheard of.
+This is surprising because it is usually assumed that children who create imaginary companions have deficits of some sort, and it is unheard of for an adolescent to have an imaginary companion.